veelenga/veelenga.github.io/_posts/2020-09-16-tracking-paper-trail-versions.markdown

 ## Wrap Up

-In this article we described how to track paper trail versions on per save request basis using metadata to store information about the request at PaperTrail versions table.
+In this article, we described how to track paper trail versions on per save request basis using metadata to store information about the request at PaperTrail versions table.
 Such an approach will give an ability to quickly find the version changes made in a specific request.